 I started out with an urn that I had previously spray painted yellow, but was now chipped.
 I didn’t even bother to sand it, I just sprayed it a sage green.
 When that was dry, I put a small amount of light blue paint directly onto the urn and sort of dry-brushed/slapped the paint on until the whole thing was covered.

 It sounds funny to say “slapped the paint on” yet that is exactly what I mean.
 You move the brush fairly quickly back and forth, and the paint rubs off in some places more than others, so you have a bit of depth in the colors.

-I need an assistant.
-Or at least a spare kid to hold the camera for me.
-At any rate, once the paint is dry, spray it with a nice coat of a clear gloss, let it dry and pop a plant in there.
+Once the paint is dry, spray it with a nice coat of a clear gloss, let it dry and pop a plant in there.

 My friend and I went shopping yesterday and I was seeing pots and urns like this for $40 and up.
 (A big one was $395!)
 No thanks.
 I like my version that recycled something I already had and probably cost about $3 to make.

 The products I used were: Valspar’s Sea Gloss spray paint, then Martha Stewart’s Surf craft paint.
 I used a heavy coat of Valspar’s Clear Gloss over the whole shebang.***

 (I said that in my head like the Partridge family song I think I love you) Why?
 I have no idea.
 It’s late, I’ll use that excuse.

 Love the color you achieved it’s very pretty.
 The new vase looks tres expensive now!

 The shape was super cute to start with but the new color is gorge!!